here you’ll find different texts from over the years 2002 - 2025

 steeds meer andere lijnen en kleurvlekken, vlakken.
 De lijnen en vlakken worden

-een trage film ontstaan, meestal op een transendentaal moment waardoor het niet
+in een trage film ontstaan, meestal op een transendentaal moment waardoor het

 Psychologische associaties geven